CoolKit-Technologies/eWeLink-API/en/DeveloperGuideV2.md

 ### Encryption Rules

-To ensure the security of the eWeLink platform, eWelink has set encryption rules for the Touch pairing to refuse illegal clients to add our device.
+To ensure the security of the eWeLink platform, eWeLink has set encryption rules for the Touch pairing to refuse illegal clients to add our device.

 Please contact the CoolKit salesperson or technical support for the document of the encryption rules.